pinoytech/react-playground/README.md

 * HelloReactWebPack - a simple form application using Webpack and Babel
 * ReactBoilerplate - a very simple boilerplate for ES6, react, react-dom, using babela and webpack
 * step-redux-youtube-player - React-Redux Youtube Player for Searching Using Redux, Promise and Axios
+* gravatar - a very simple app that shows a gravatar image depending on the email you typed